vidhyamenons/SBG_Assesment/README.md

 ## Task 3: Update a fixture within the database

-1. Data provider is used to update the parameters of existing fixture
+1. Data provider is used to update the parameters of a fixture in the database

 2. Assertions in TestNG is used to assert that the relevant attributes in the fixture have changed.